 Can I add towing and labor coverage to an existing policy?

-Yes!
-You can add towing and labor coverage any time that you want to.
+You can add towing and labor coverage any time that you want.
 In fact, you can change any part of your policy at any time.

-In rare cases an insurance company may have you sign a waiver in advance of an accident.
-If they do present you with one, don’t sign it – just go with a different insurance company!
+In rare cases, an insurance company may have you sign a waiver in advance of an accident.
+If they do present you with one, don’t just sign it.
+Find a different insurance company!

 What roadside assistance plan should I have?

-In fact, a Consumer Reports article titled “Roadside Assistance: Beware the gaps” gives a lot of valuable information that can help you choose.
+In fact, a Consumer Reports article titled “Roadside Assistance: Beware the gaps” provides valuable information that can help you choose.

 As an example, mothers and fathers with young children might choose to have the extra coverage in case there is a breakdown or issue with their car while the children are with them.

 Individuals who live in small towns where the houses are not close together and there are limited gas stations and repair shops nearby may choose to have the towing and labor coverage.

 Does the type of car I drive affect my labor and towing rates?

 For example, if you are driving a brand new car with many safety features, it is less likely that it will break down and require towing.

 If you are driving an older car with a lot of miles, your towing and labor rate will be higher because there is a higher probability that you will need assistance.

 Enter your ZIP code now for your FREE online car insurance quotes!